About This Breed

 The Old English Sheepdog’s outercoat is very full, long, and shaggy, with a rough texture.
 The full coat extends to the head and often covers the eyes.
 The undercoat is dense and waterproof.

 The Old English Sheepdog is very affectionate and happy, and can be quite goofy at times.
 They are non-aggressive, very good with kids, and get along with other dogs.
-Old English Sheepdogs are very smart and enjoy learning new things, and excel at canine sports.
+The breed is very smart and enjoys learning new things, and excels at canine sports.

 THINGS TO CONSIDER